Long lasting health conditions and illness harmonised standard

 |Type:||Harmonisation standards and guidance|

 Harmonisation is the process of making statistics and data more comparable, consistent and coherent.
 This harmonised standard sets out how to collect and report statistics to ensure comparability across different data collections in the Government Statistical Service (GSS).
-This produces more useful statistics that give users a greater level of understanding about this topic.
+This produces more useful statistics and gives users a greater level of understanding about the topic.

-What do we mean by long lasting health conditions and illness?
+What we mean by long lasting health conditions and illness

-Long lasting health conditions and illness is a topic of interest across government.
-The 2021 Census in all four countries of the United Kingdom will collect data on this, although the data may not be comparable.
+Long lasting health conditions and illness is a topic of interest across the UK.
+All four countries of the UK collect data on long lasting health and illness within their respective censuses.

 Questions and response options (inputs)